Custom sheet sizes in SwiftUI

 .medium, // Takes up about half the screen

-.large]) // The previously default sheet size
+.large] // The previous default size

 .edgesIgnoringSafeArea(.all)